Ichchapuram: Government and politics

 Ichchapuram municipality is classified by the Indian government as a 3rd grade municipality.
 Ichchapuram is an assembly constituency in Andhra Pradesh.
 Ashok Bendalam is the present MLA.

 Transport

 National Highway 16, a part of Golden Quadrilateral highway network, bypasses the town.
 The Ichchapuram railway station is on the Howrah–Chennai main line.

+Climate

 Education

 There are several private schools in the town, including Vidhya Bharathi English medium school, Swarna Bharathi English medium school, Gnana Bharathi English medium school, and Ravindra Bharathi English medium school.